-Many bikers in Sandy Springs love the feeling of the open road and the sense of freedom riding a motorcycle brings.
-Unfortunately, motorcycles also come with some risk.
+Many bikers in Sandy Springs love the feeling of the open road, and the sense of freedom riding a motorcycle brings.
+But, unfortunately, motorcycles also come with risks.
 When a motorcycle crash happens, another driver is often at fault.

-What Makes Motorcycle Accidents Different in Sandy Springs
+What Makes Motorcycle Crashes Different in Sandy Springs

-Even when a motorcyclist is incredibly safe on the road, they just don’t have the same degree of protection as a passenger vehicle.
-Cars, trucks, and even buses have a hard outer frame and additional safety features that protect drivers and their passengers in the event of a collision.
+Even when a motorcyclist is incredibly safe on the road, they don’t have the same protection as a passenger vehicle.
+Cars, trucks, and buses have a hard outer frame and additional safety features that protect drivers and their passengers in a collision.
 But as someone on a motorcycle, there’s little between you and the road.

-As a biker, you’re more likely to fall or get thrown from your vehicle.
-Even with a helmet, head injuries are much more common and serious in a motorcycle accident.
-Plus, there are several unfair assumptions about bikers that can make it more difficult for the other driver(s) and the insurance company to take you seriously.
+You’re more likely to fall or get thrown from your vehicle as a biker.
+Even with a helmet, head injuries are much more common and serious in motorcycle crashes.
+Plus, several unfair assumptions about bikers can make it more difficult for the other drivers and the insurance company to take you seriously.

-After a motorcycle accident, it’s best to protect yourself by talking to an experienced motorcycle accident attorney in Sandy Springs.
-John Foy & Associates can make sure you are treated fairly during the injury claim process, help you gather evidence from your crash, and assist you in pursuing compensation from the person or party who caused your accident.
+After a motorcycle accident, it’s best to protect yourself by talking to an experienced motorcycle accident attorney in Sandy Springs, GA.
+John Foy & Associates can ensure you are treated fairly during the injury claim process, help you gather evidence from your crash, and assist you in pursuing compensation from the person or party who caused your accident.

 Top Causes of Motorcycle Accidents

-Most of the time, a motorcyclist is not at fault for an accident.
-Other drivers are often at fault for not giving a motorcycle enough room on the road, failing to see the biker, or making poor decisions that cause a crash.
+Often, a motorcyclist is not at fault for an accident.
+However, other drivers are often at fault for not giving a motorcycle enough room on the road, failing to see the biker, or making poor decisions that cause a crash.

-Here are some of the most common reasons we see for motorcycle accidents happening in places like Sandy Springs:
+Here are some of the most common reasons we see motorcycle crashes happening in places like Sandy Springs:

 - Drivers changing lanes without checking their blind spots for bikers and other small vehicles